 J.J.
-Garcia-Luna-Aceves has joined CITRIS as Director of CITRIS and the Banatao Institute UC Santa Cruz, effective July 1, 2018.
+Garcia-Luna-Aceves is the Director of CITRIS and the Banatao Institute UC Santa Cruz.
 He received the B.S. degree in Electrical Engineering from the Universidad Iberoamericana, Mexico City, Mexico in 1977; and the M.S. and Ph.D. degrees in Electrical Engineering from the University of Hawaii at Manoa, Honolulu, HI in 1980 and 1983, respectively.

 He is a Distinguished Professor of Computer Engineering at the University of California, Santa Cruz (UCSC), holds the Jack Baskin Endowed Chair of Computer Engineering, and is a Principal Scientist at the Palo Alto Research Center (PARC).
 Prior to joining UCSC in 1993 he was a Center Director at SRI International (SRI) in Menlo Park, California.
 He has been a Visiting Professor at Sun Laboratories in Menlo Park, California, and a Principal of Protocol Design at Nokia in Mountain View, California.